Angelina Pivarnick Shows Off Insane Curves In A Skintight Black Bodysuit

 The remainder of the bodysuit appeared to meld with the reality star’s skin, hugging her waist, hips, backside, thighs, and legs.
 The clingy material tapered to her ankles.
 The look appeared to give her one long, lean fashion statement.

 Of the garment, Angelina stated in the photo’s caption that she was the “bodysuit queen.”
-This likely alluded to the fact that she might have several of these one-piece fashion looks in her own closet in the home she shares with husband of six months, Chris Larangeira.
+This comment might mean she has several of these one-piece fashion looks in her closet in the home she shares with her husband of six months, Chris Larangeira.

 To go with the striking ensemble, Angelina’s stylist provided some dynamic hair fashion.
 Normally blown out straight, Angelina’s tresses were instead given texture to mimic the material of the garment.
-They appeared to be crimped, starting from her temples down the length of her waist-length tresses.
+They appeared to be crimped, starting from her temples and down the entire length of her hair.

 View this post on Instagram